Rajparikh18/project2/README.md

 this is a demo project

-this project is based on the repository of github
+this project is based on the repository of github.